These are some questions commonly asked about The Sixth Floor Museum. Don’t see your question? Please email email@example.com

 Why does the Museum charge admission?

-The Museum is a nonprofit organization and operates almost entirely on revenue received through admission sales.
+The Museum is a nonprofit organization and revenue earned through admission sales supports delivery of our mission.

 I have a ticket without an entry date and time.
 Will you accept it?